KieranBest/Final-Year-Project/Documentation.md

 - The sound comes from the note input being registered as a number from the MIDI device input.
 - The visual representation on both the keyboard and the staff comes from the note number given by the MIDI device input.
 - The difficulty is adjusted based on the users’ score.
+- The visual output will be dictated by the user's input and accuracy.

 > **Figure 9: Conditional Flow Diagram**
 >
 > ![Conditional Flow Diagram](/images/ConditionalFlow.png)

-The input and accuracy recorded will then determine the output for visual representation of the users' progression.

 #### Accessibility - Colour contrast, fonts, layout, hovering, background, text shadow